tasitlabs/tasit-sdk/packages/docs/docs/OtherFeatures.md

 #### Eth 2.0 support

-The Tasit SDK will work with the Ethereum 2.0 release.
-We support Ethereum-based dapps to start, and in the long run the Tasit SDK will work with any blockchain that uses EVM and/or eWASM.
+Tasit will work with the Ethereum 2.0 release.
+We support Ethereum-based dapps to start, and in the long run Tasit will work with any blockchain that uses EVM and/or eWASM.

-_In order for the Tasit SDK to make a difference for current and future users of Ethereum, it will need to support future versions of the EVM._
+_In order for Tasit to make a difference for current and future users of Ethereum, it will need to support future versions of the EVM._

 #### L2 support